goabstract/Marketing-for-Engineers/README.md

 💎 It’s is a hand-picked collection of resources for solving practical marketing tasks, such as:
 * finding beta testers
 * growing first user base
-* advertising project without budget
+* advertising project without a budget
 * scaling marketing activities for building constant revenue streams.

 We faced these questions, when we made our first product (tool for iOS & macOS engineers).
 It took us almost 2 years to learn how to market our project. 😤 During this time we read, try and bookmarked many useful stuff: articles, videos, spreadsheets, podcasts & tools.
 These resources helped us a lot!
-Please, learn, adopt and test awesome marketing hacks from our collection & experience.
+Please, learn, adapt and test awesome marketing hacks from our collection & experience.
 Good luck!

 _Lisa & Ahmed, founders of [Flawless App](https://flawlessapp.io/?utm_source=Github&utm_campaign=Collection-Marketing-For-Engineers&utm_medium=Free-Collection)._